Mayfield Consumer Products: 2021 tornado

 On December 10, one of their factories, along with the nearby town of Mayfield, was leveled by a powerful tornado.
 The tornado made a direct hit to the facility, causing its destruction, and trapping the 110 employees in the building under the collapsed roof of the building.
 Some victims, after the tornado had passed, started posting for help on Facebook.
 After the tornado, rescue efforts were made for the employees, with most of them being accounted for by December 13.
-However, eight people died in the collapsed structure.
+However, nine people died in the collapsed structure.

 Lawsuits

 The company went into controversy on December 17, 2021, when multiple employees started filing lawsuits against the company.
 Some employees stated that, before the tornado, the management at the factory threatened to fire employees if they tried to leave the building, as it counted as leaving their shift early.
 The Occupational Safety and Health Administration also stated that the building had "serious" safety violations, resulting in a $9,810 (2019 USD) fine from the administration in 2019.
 As of January 2025, the OSHA was investigating the factory.